Last Updated On • 10 min read

 The element can come in a variety of shapes and sizes, allowing for strain gauge load cells to be easily integrated into a wide range of applications big and small.

-To learn more about common load cell shapes.
-Click here.
+Learn more about common load cell shapes.

 2. Hydraulic Load Cells